HW2955/Project-HWN-A-Live/README.md

 - [Perfare](https://github.com/Perfare/AssetStudio), For his awesome tool
 - [SB69DATA](https://github.com/SB69DATA), A github with some game data.
-- [javadecompilers](http://www.javadecompilers.com/apk), For nice apk decompiler
+- [javadecompilers](http://www.javadecompilers.com/apk), For their nice apk decompiler
-- [QooApp](https://www.qoo-app.com/en), For SB69Fes apk
-- [BSTweaker](https://bstweaker.tk/), For awesome tool to tweak bluestacks
+- [BSTweaker](https://bstweaker.tk/), For their awesome tool to tweak bluestacks
-- [sangams](https://sangams.com.np/how-to-root-bluestacks-latest-version/), For tutorial on tweaking bluestacks
-- [android stackexchange](https://android.stackexchange.com/questions/47924/where-android-apps-store-data), For some information on how android games store files

 # Legal
 [This Project](https://github.com/HW2955/Project-HWN-A-Live) is for educational purposes only.